1st Armoured Division of the Polish Armed Forces Square: Characteristics

-The garden square is placed between Boleść, Rybaki, Kościelna, and Wybrzeże Gdańskie Streets, and has an area of 4.75 ha.
-It borders the Romuald Traugutt Park to the north, and Karolina Lanckorońska Square to the south.

-In its centre, it features the Multimedia Fountain Park, a large complex of four fountains with a total area of 2870 m^{2} They are used to pefrom shows combining sound, water movement, light, and lasers, organised by the Capital Stage (Stołeczna Estrada).
+The garden square is placed between Boleść, Rybaki, Kościelna, and Wybrzeże Gdańskie Streets, and the peaks of the Warsaw Escarpment, and has an area of 4.75 ha (11.7 acres).
+It is crossed through by Rybaki Street, which forms its main avenue.
+It borders the Romuald Traugutt Park to the north, and Karolina Lanckorońska Square (Skwer Karoliny Lanckorońskiej) to the south.
+In its centre, it features the Multimedia Fountain Park, a large complex of four fountains with a total area of 2,870 m^{2} (0.11 sq. mi.)
+They are used in the show performances combining sound, water movement, light, and lasers, organised by the Capital Stage (Stołeczna Estrada).